secureCodeBox/documentation/docs/how-tos/automatically-repeating-scans.md

 The interval here is set to 5 minutes (`5m`).
 This is only done to have quicker results for the example.
 If you're doing this on a real scan target, use a bigger time frame.
 It should be noted that hours (h) is the biggest unit that can be used.
 More info [here](/docs/api/crds/scheduled-scan#interval-required).

 The `successfulJobsHistoryLimit` controls how many completed scans are supposed to be kept until the oldest one will be deleted.
-And the The `failedJobsHistoryLimit` controls how many failed scans are supposed to be kept until the oldest one will be deleted.
+And the `failedJobsHistoryLimit` controls how many failed scans are supposed to be kept until the oldest one will be deleted.

 The rest of the parameters are set according to your scanType.
 In this case it's `typo3scan`.
 It's corresponding scanner configuration can be found [here](/docs/scanners/typo3scan).